 The residence requirement for master's degree students is that each student must spend at least one academic year registered for full-time credits (9-12 in the fall followed by 9-12 in the spring) at Washington University.
 Any exceptions to this requirement must be approved by the dean of the Graduate School.
 All daytime programs prefer that students remain full-time and in residence throughout their work toward the degree.

-A Master's Thesis Guide and a Template, which give instructions regarding the format of the thesis, are available on the Graduate School's Policies and Guides page; both should be read carefully at every stage of thesis preparation.
+A Master's Thesis Guide and a Template, which give instructions regarding the format of the thesis, are available on the Graduate School's website; both should be read carefully at every stage of thesis preparation.

 The Graduate School requires each student to make the full text of the thesis available to the committee members for their review at least one week before the defense.
 Most degree programs require two or more weeks for the review period; students should check with their faculty.